streamingdv/PSPlay-Application-Hosting/README.md

 # PSPlay Application Hosting

-Welcome to the repository for PSPlay, a third-party PS Remote Play client available for Android, iOS (as MirrorPlay), and now for PCs with Windows and Linux OS.
+Welcome to the repository for PSPlay, a third-party Remote Play client available for Android, iOS (as MirrorPlay), and now for PCs with Windows and Linux OS.
 This repository serves as the hosting platform for the PSPlay application.

 ## Download
 You can download the current version from the [Releases page](https://github.com/streamingdv/PSPlay-Application-Hosting/releases/).